rackerlabs/support-how-to/content/cloud-servers/checking-running-services-on-linux.md

     tcp        0      0 127.0.0.1:25                0.0.0.0:*                   LISTEN      1115/master
     tcp        0      0 :::22                       :::*                        LISTEN      1051/sshd

-The output from `netstat` shows that nc (listed in the 'Program name' column) is listening on port 80 (in the 'Local Address' column) and so stopping it should allow `httpd` to be started.
+The output shows that the nc program (listed in the `Program name` column) is listening on port 80 (in the `Local Address` column).
+Stopping it should allow `httpd` to be started.

+**Note:** For more information about `netstat` command, see [Check listening ports with netstat](/how-to/checking-listening-ports-with-netstat)

+### Check xinetd status
-Remember that if the service isn't running it may be that a super-server, such as xinetd, is being used to launch the program when a connection is received.

-If the service wasn't running, starting it may have resolved the issue.
+If the service isn't running, it might be because a super-server, such as xinetd, is being used to launch the program when a connection is received.
+Starting the service might have resolved the issue.
+Run the following command to verify:
-Let's give it a test to find out.

-If the program is running you should see something similar to the following when you check it with `service`:

     $ sudo service xinetd status
     xinetd (pid  8795) is running...

+### Check logs

 If you cannot start your application take a look at your logs to see if they contain further information regarding the issue.
 This guide should